Typical Dishes of Regional Areas

 - Lancashire hotpot comes from the west part of England.
 It is made from mutton or lamb and vegetables, topped with sliced potatoes.

 - Chicken tikka masala is made of fried marinated in yoghurt pieces of chicken served in masala sauce.
-It’s not clear if dish originated from Asian communities in Britain or directly in India, but its popularity had led it to become recognized as a national dish in England.
+It’s not clear if this dish originated from Asian communities in Britain or directly in India, but its popularity had led it to become recognized as a national dish in England.

 - Haggis is a type of Scottish food.
 It contains a sheep’s heart, liver and lungs and it is minced with onion, salt and spices.
 It is traditionally served in the animal’s stomach.